facebookresearch/BinauralSDM/README.md

 - Remove and add `Align_DOA.m` and `Split_BRIR.m` to fix git capitalization issues

 ### 2022-04-07
 *This update introduces changes to the names and parametrisation of internal functions which may break compatability to code using former versions of this toolbox.
-When applying the method it is therefore strongly advised to start by applying indivudally required modifications to the provided [Demo](#demos).
+When applying the method it is therefore strongly advised to start by applying individually required modifications to the provided [Demo](#demos).
 The script has been improved in terms of documentation, variable naming, logging verbosity, plot generation and data export.*
 - Update `README.md` with improved formatting, links to publications and changelog
 - Update all functions to be more verbose by cleaning up and adding logging messages
 - Update all function headers to follow consistent parameter documentation (e.g. `create_BRIR_data.m` and `create_SRIR_data.m`)